Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 Overall the replication of the project was successful.
 Plenty room for improvement seeing as it was my first design project.
 One of the highlights was teaching myself new things (that may seem small) like wiring up crocodile heads with wires.
 However the most successful thing to come out of this is having the guitar show its function.

 However, though the replication was successful, there are still some aspects that were hard to work around or figure out.
-For example coding, I found throughout this process, it took me a while to understand why things were put together the way they were.
+For example, coding, I found throughout this process, it took me a while to understand why things were put together the way they were.
 Or some things just didn't work through the microbit.
 ALthough these weren't any major problems that stopped the central goal of having it work and play sounds.
 It still would have been a rewarding feeling knowing i accomplised all of it.

 One of my coding problems was the "on" and "off" switch, which didn't seem to work.
 I followed the steps provided, however as I am new to all of this, I may have coded incorrectly or placed wires in the wrong sections.